open-contracting/software-development-handbook/docs/javascript/index.rst

 With ``bundle: true``, esbuild resolves each ``url()`` in Sass, to copy and content-hash it.
 However:

--  An asset from a dependency may not resolve: for example, if the dependency points ``url()`` to a path that isn't built yet.
+-  An asset from a dependency may not resolve; for example, the dependency points ``url()`` to a path that isn't built yet.
 If so, configure your application to build and serve that file (for example, add it to Django's ``STATICFILES_DIRS``), and mark the path as ``external``:

    .. code-block:: javascript

       external: ["/static/*"],

--  If a file is used outside Sass (like images in HTML templates), configure it as above.
+-  If a file is used outside Sass (like images in HTML templates), configure as above.
 -  If a file is exclusive to Sass, point ``url()`` to its source file with a relative path.
 If the file is a font or image, map its extension to the ``file`` loader, because esbuild assigns no loader to fonts or images by default:

    .. code-block:: javascript